zachoriel/We-Have-C-At-Home/README.md

 ### Key Takeaways
 - **Burst** is by far the biggest speed booster, but **Arena** reduces memory footprint dramatically.
-- **Arena + No Burst** performs nearly on-par with **Managed + No Burst** in raw speed, but with less than half of the memory usage, and a complete elimination of GC calls.
+- **Arena + No Burst** performs nearly on-par with **Managed + No Burst** in raw speed, but with less than half of the memory usage, and a near-complete elimination of GC calls.
 - **Arena + Burst** offers the best of both worlds: the lowest memory footprint and fastest execution.

 And because visual data is fun, here are some charts and graphs that bring the data to life:

 ![MillisecondsPerCycleChart](https://github.com/user-attachments/assets/85772674-6537-4ae8-8860-c1c52f094823)
+<p align="center"><em> ^ Note the flat green line. while the other methods are either slow, unpredictable, or both, <b>Arena + Burst</b> remains fast and steady throughout.
+No GC = no spikes, more determinism.</em></p>

 ![MemoryUsagePerCycleChart](https://github.com/user-attachments/assets/ea1fc947-4372-46ca-a12a-afc270ef2c11)
-<p align="center"><em>^ Note: while the theoretical peak allocation is ~2GB for 500 x 4MB 1024x1024 buffers, actual memory use under managed memory exceeded 2.7GB due to GC fragmentation, large object heap behavior, and Unity editor overhead.
+<p align="center"><em>^ Note: while the theoretical peak allocation is ~2GB for 500 x 4MB 1024x1024 buffers, actual memory use under managed memory exceeded 2.7GB due to GC fragmentation, large object heap behavior, and editor overhead.
 This reflects typical worst-case bloat/pressure when relying on the managed allocator.</em></p>

 ![FrameTimeByStrategyGraph](https://github.com/user-attachments/assets/3a0289e4-a1af-4f3e-a1bf-ae281a505ce5)
 ![MemoryUsageByStrategyGraph](https://github.com/user-attachments/assets/200df555-e3f4-40e9-941b-4c186fa9a9ca)